Marks & Spencer: Domestic growth

-Textiles were first sold in 1926, and food from 1931.
+Textiles were first sold in 1926, and food began to be sold from 1931.
 Marks and Spencer, known colloquially as "Marks and Sparks", or "M&S", made its reputation until the 1990s with a policy of selling 99% British-made goods.
 It entered into long-term relationships with British manufacturers, and sold clothes under the "St Michael" brand, after Michael Marks, which was introduced in 1928, and extended to food in 1941, replacing all other brands by 1956.
 It also accepted the return of unwanted items, giving a full cash refund if the receipt was shown, no matter how long ago the product was purchased, which was unusual for the time.

 During the Second World War in 1941, M&S staff raised £5,000 to pay for a Supermarine Spitfire fighter aircraft called The Marksman.
 By 1950, virtually all goods were sold under the "St Michael" label.
 M&S lingerie, women's clothes and girls' school uniform were branded under the "St Margaret" label until the whole range of general merchandise became "St Michael".
 Simon Marks died in 1964, after fifty-six years' service.
 Israel Sieff, the son-in-law of Michael Marks, took over as chairman and in 1968 John Salisse became a company director.
 A cautious international expansion began with the introduction of Asian food in 1974.
 M&S opened stores in continental Europe in 1975 and in Ireland four years later.

 The company put its main emphasis on quality, including a 1957 stocking size measuring system.
 In 1948, it established a Food Technology department.
 Staff in the canteens and cafeterias had hygiene training by the mid-1950s.
 For most of its history, it also had a reputation for offering fair value for money.
 When this reputation began to waver, it encountered serious difficulties.
 Arguably, M&S has historically been an iconic retailer of 'British Quality Goods'.

 The uncompromising attitude towards customer relations was summarised by the 1953 slogan: "The customer is always and completely right!"
+Smoking was banned as a fire hazard from all M&S shops in 1959.
 Energy efficiency was improved by the addition of thermostatically controlled refrigerators in 1963.

 M&S began selling Christmas cakes and Christmas puddings in 1958.
 In an effort to improve the quality of their Swiss rolls, they hired the food expert Nat Goldberg, who made a major improvement across their entire cake range, which had lost the public's favour a few years earlier.
 As a later measure to improve food quality, food labelling was improved and "sell by dates" were phased in between 1970 and 1972.

-Smoking was banned as a fire hazard from all M&S shops in 1959.

-Terror attack

 The Popular Front for the Liberation of Palestine bombed the Oxford Street store of Marks & Spencer in London on 18 July 1969.